Kitura/kitura.dev/en/resources/tutorials/sessions.md

     }
 ```

-Next we will:
+<span class="arrow">&#8227;</span> Next we will:

-- add the email value to our session
+- Add the email value to our session
-    - In order to add the value we must convert to JSON format
+    - To add the value we must convert to JSON format
-- respond back to the client:
+- Respond back to the client:

 ```swift
     if let email = maybeEmail, let sess = sess {